fancydrones/xmavlink/README.md

 To generate an Elixir source file containing the modules we need to speak a MAVLink dialect (for example ardupilotmega):

 ```
-> mix mavlink test/input/ardupilotmega.xml lib/apm.ex APM
+> mix xmavlink test/input/ardupilotmega.xml lib/apm.ex APM
 * creating lib/apm.ex
 Generated APM in 'lib/apm.ex'.
 >
 ```

-## Configuring the MAVLink Application
+## Configuring the XMAVLink Application

-Add `MAVLink.Application` with no start arguments to your `mix.exs`.
+Add `XMAVLink.Application` with no start arguments to your `mix.exs`.
 You need to point the application at the dialect you just generated and list the connections to other vehicles in `config.exs`:

 ```
-config :mavlink, dialect: APM, connections: ["serial:/dev/cu.usbserial-A603KH3Y:57600", "udpout:127.0.0.1:14550", "tcpout:127.0.0.1:5760"]
+config :xmavlink, dialect: APM, connections: ["serial:/dev/cu.usbserial-A603KH3Y:57600", "udpout:127.0.0.1:14550", "tcpout:127.0.0.1:5760"]
 ```

 The above config specifies the APM dialect we generated and connects to a a vehicle on a radio modem, a ground station listening for